cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 which exact machine instructions are produced by that C code on the right.
 You can right click on an instruction and select _View opcode doc_ to learn more about what each instruction does.
-You can also choose from many different compilers targetting many different instruction set architectures (ISAs).
+You can also choose from many different compilers targeting many different instruction set architectures (ISAs).
 Here are three different compiler/ISAs you might want to experiment with: